nazarigue/hugoBook/content/_index.md

 ![Go Academy](og-go.png "Go Academy Banner")

-# 📜Growth Crash Course Description

-This course is designed for beginners to enrich knowledge about computer and the internet.
-How obvious it isn’t, 90% of computer and Internet users are illiterate when it comes to a wider and deeper knowledge on how it actually works.
-The goal of this course is bring this stat 1% down.

-This is not systematic going deep into details course.
-This is a roadmap, to show what can you do and what you don't know.
-If this sparks any initiative inside you, it has already accomplished its mission.
-Some parts are hectic, since the human brain needs to be injected some times different dimensions of information that the brain itself will organise later.

-The main outcome of this course is to deliver knowledge, that is useful to you.
-Remember, useful means something you can use, to achieve your goals!
+# 📜Data Science and ML beginner course 24-25 April 2021

+> Wonder how companies are predicting user behavior?
+Classify automatically customer feedback?
+Predict housing market trend?
+Predict next song recommendation on Spotify?

+This course is for you!
+Get hands on with Jupyter Notebook, learn Pandas and extend your knowledge in data science just in 6 hours.

+Practical, beginner-friendly free course with step-by-step simple explanation.

+Here what you will learn:

+- Use the best library for data science: Pandas
+- Know how to clean and prepare the data.
+- Know what ML algorhithms use for text classification
+- Solve simple Natural Language Processing Tasks
+- Predict House prices
+- Create your own spam detector

 **Nazari Goudin**

-Co-Founder of Aligner.
+Co-Founder of TranslateWise.
 Data Science and Management PhD Student.
 Write to me at [LinkedIn](https://www.linkedin.com/in/nazari-goudin-556a55165/ "Naz LinkedIn Profile").

 {{< hint green >}}
 **Registration**
-All participants must register and be a part of feedback infrastructure.\
+All participants must register and be a part of the feedback infrastructure.\
 Register here 👇
 {{< /hint >}}